-Financial services compliance requirements exist for a reason as they are among the most targeted verticals for cyberattacks.
+Financial services compliance requirements are in place for a purpose, given that they represent one of the prime targets for cyberattacks.
 These regulations are a way to ensure organizations maintain a minimum standard of protection.

 However, there is one thing you must understand — being compliant does not mean you’re secure.

-According to Verizon’s 2023 Data Breach Investigations Report, there were 5,199 confirmed data breaches last year.
+According to Verizon’s 2024 Data Breach Investigations Report, there were 10,626 confirmed data breaches last year, a record high.
 The aftermath of a cyberattack is always unpleasant, but for financial institutions, it’s especially difficult.
 Not only do they lose customer trust, the fines and penalties for non-compliance are tough.

 What Is Financial Services Compliance?